ElBrewster/tailwind-cheat-sheet/README.md

 # **Tailwind Cheatsheet**

 ### What's this?
 This Vite app is a quick mock-up so my friends can quickly style SPAs with Tailwind.
-I found the docs a bit frustrating to navigate so I thought this shortcut would be great.
+I found the docs a bit frustrating to navigate and decided a shortcut would be great.
 The important bits to this Repo are this README and then examples are in `App.jsx`.
 Feel free to beg, borrow, or steal any of it :slight-smile:.

 And if you know a cool way to stack linear-gradients in Tailwind please @me.